Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 1.  `#!cpp int playerNumber`: The player whoes technology count is being requested.

 Returns the number of technologies available to the player in the entire game.
-Always returns 801 for unmodded games.

 ### 5.12. xsGetRandomNumber